Faugnom1/epic-seven-armory/README.md

 • Found a bug or have an idea?
 Open an Issue on GitHub.
 • Pull Requests are welcome—small, focused changes work best.

-DEVELOPER NOTES (OPTIONAL)

-• Windows is the primary target.
-• Secrets like google_oauth.json and .env are ignored by Git—keep them local.
-• If you prefer running from source, see the developer docs in the repo for dependency lists and scripts.

-Enjoy, and happy hunting! 🛡️